Refilling Vintage Plotter Pens

 Final Thoughts

-I am glad I kept all of the pens I had acquired with these plotters, whether they initially worked or not.
+I am glad I kept all of the pens and cases I had acquired with these plotters, whether they initially worked or not.
 Now that I was able to refill them, I can squeeze a bit more life out of them and these plotters.

 I am not certain how often I can refill these pens before something else wears out, such as the rollerball for example.
 However, I am glad I gave it a go, and had some initial success.